Red Week (Netherlands): Internal SDAP discussions

 The SDAP board discussed the national and international events on 2 November.
 They discussed a manifesto about the events written by Troelstra for an upcoming party conference.
 The manifesto contained a call to revolution: "that we will accept the revolutionary situation here and in Europe as the basis for our further work".
 Troelstra no longer believed socialism could be realised by exclusively parliamentary means.
 Of those present, only Goswijn Sannes and Franc van der Goes supported his proposal.
 Most others believed it was nonsense to call the situation at that time in the Netherlands revolutionary.
 Some believed that if a revolutionary situation arose, the SDAP should lead it.
 Party chair Willem Vliegen called revolution in a democracy foolish and noted "I did not fight for 25 years for universal suffrage, only to abolish it a few months after its introduction."

 They decided to meet again the next day with like-minded organisations, including the board of the Dutch Confederation of Trade Unions (NVV) and the editorial board of Het Volk.
 The trade union supported preparations for a revolutionary situation, but primarily to prevent a destabilising general strike.
 The other attendees mostly opposed revolutionary language.
 A meeting with the trade union for conscripts on the same day had also revealed that there was no revolutionary sentiment among conscripts.
-Consequently, they decided to have a small group — including Troelstra, Amsterdam alderman Floor Wibaut and NVV leader Jan Oudegeest — rewrite the manifesto without the controversial passages.
+Consequently, they decided to have a small groupincluding Troelstra, Amsterdam alderman Floor Wibaut and NVV leader Jan Oudegeest – rewrite the manifesto without the controversial passages.
 The version published on 4 November invited members to attend the conference on 24 November "to determine the stance that the proletariat must adopt in this great struggle".

 During a debate about military policy on 5 November, Troelstra had requested Snijder's removal.
 The fact that his removal was announced the next day, was celebrated as a victory for the SDAP.
 During the debate, Troelstra also said, without coordination with his party:

 Are you standing firm?
-Do you not gradually feel, due to the events of recent times, that you are standing on a volcano? [...]
+Do you not gradually feel, due to the events of recent times, that you are standing on a volcano? ...
 Do not forget, when the time comes that you can no longer keep your footing, other forces will come to take your place.
-Then the time of the bourgeois government system will be over, and the working class, the newly emerged power, will ask you to step down and leave the place, which is her future, to her. [...]
+Then the time of the bourgeois government system will be over, and the working class, the newly emerged power, will ask you to step down and leave the place, which is her future, to her. ...
 We are not your friends, we are your opponents, we are, if you will, your most bitter enemies.

 Troelstra's revolutionary words initially received little attention.
 A demonstration in Amsterdam on 7 November led by SDP member Henriette Roland Holst was attended by only a few hundred people and was stopped by the police.